coledarling/miniproject1ColeDarling/README.md

 ### Output

-This should create 5 individual graphs within a charts for each of the 5 stocks.
+This should create 5 individual graphs within charts for each of the 5 stocks.

 ## Authors